ghga-de/milestones-docs/7-domestic_quail/technical_specification.md

 still be interesting, however, that investigation shall be part of another epic.

-Another area of research is how dependency injection can help to glue all of the triple hexagonal architecture components together (providers to protocols to translators to ports).
-Thereby, a specific focus should be set on the question of how to inject config parameters that are needed throughout all of these components and are typically defined via YAML files or environment variables.
+~~Another area of research is how dependency injection can help to glue all of the triple hexagonal architecture components together (providers to protocols to translators to ports).
+Thereby, a specific focus should be set on the question of how to inject config parameters that are needed throughout all of these components and are typically defined via YAML files or environment variables.~~
+*This is still interesting but will be postponed.*

 ## Human Resource/Time Estimation: